braver/programmingfonts/README.md

 ☕️👌🏻

 This website is powered by coffee.
 No ads, no tracking, no monetization.
-We do have a little costs for domain name.
+We do have some costs for domain name.
 And coffee.
 Gallons of coffee.
 Please feel free to make a little [donation via PayPal](https://paypal.me/koenlageveen) to keep this labour of love running.
 It's much appreciated!

 ## Project layout / contributing